jordanlyall/dai-universe/README.md

 # The Dai Universe

-Money legos all the way down.
+A catalog of all the variations of Dai emerging from open finance.

 | Project  | Description                                                                                                                   | Stage  |
 |---------|-------------------------------------------------------------------------------------------------------------------------------|---------|